38th (Welsh) Heavy Battery, Royal Garrison Artillery: Recruitment and training

 Alfred Leete's recruitment poster for Kitchener's Army.

 On 6 August 1914, less than 48 hours after Britain's declaration of war, Parliament sanctioned an increase of 500,000 men for the Regular British Army, and the newly appointed secretary of state for sar, Earl Kitchener of Khartoum, issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward.
 This group of six divisions with supporting arms became known as Kitchener's First New Army, or 'K1'.

 The flood of volunteers overwhelmed the ability of the army to absorb and organise them, and by the time the Fifth New Army (K5) was raised, many of the units were being organised as 'Pals battalions' under the auspices of local recruiting committees up and down the country.
 One of the largest of these was the 'Welsh National Executive Committee' (WNEC) formed after a meeting held at Cardiff under the chairmanship of David Lloyd George on 28 September.
 The WNEC proposed to raise a complete Welsh Army Corps of two divisions.
 This proposal was authorised by the WO on 10 October, and recruitment got under way.
 As well as the infantry Pals battalions raised by these initiatives, the K5 divisions required supporting arms such as artillery and engineers.
 The first artillery battery for the 1st Welsh Division was formed at Sophia Gardens at Cardiff towards the end of October.
 It was then sent with the other artillery recruits to the training camp at Porthcawl where they were organised into subsections.
 There were no uniforms before the WNEC obtained clothing in the grey Welsh cloth known as Brethyn Llwyd, which was worn until sufficient khaki could be obtained.
-There was a complete lack of equipment with which to train, and gun drill had to be carried out with improvisations such as a pair of old horse-bus wheels fitted with a pole and hook to practise limbering-up.
+There was a complete lack of equipment with which to train, and gun drill had to be carried out with improvisations such as a pair of old horse-drawn omnibus wheels fitted with a pole and hook to practise limbering-up.
 1st Welsh Division was numbered as 43rd Division on 10 December 1914.
 During March and April 1915 the recruits and sections of 43rd Divisional Artillery were organised to complete the required establishment of 16 batteries (4 brigades) of the Royal Field Artillery (RFA) and 1 heavy battery of the Royal Garrison Artillery (RGA).
 The short-lived 43rd Division was renumbered 38th (Welsh) Division on 27 April, when the embryo heavy battery became 38th (Welsh) Heavy Battery, RGA.